rmie00/Hockey_Team_Scraping_And_Analysis/README.md

 The code for the web scraper is at Load_Data.py and the database is HockeyDataBase.sqlite

 The analysis made so far is minimal however it is available at the My_Analysis.piynb file.

+#Streamlit App
+Currently building a basic StreamLlit dashaboard app, the code for it is available at the streamlit_app.py file.